Trantorian1/notes-rust-blockchain/src/p2p_identity.md

 > A **cryptographic hash function** is a function which satisfies the following properties:
 >
-> - Given any input it will return an output of fixed (small) length.
+> - Given any input it will return an output of fixed (usually small) length.
 > - The output of such a function should be _deterministic_.
 > - It should have a negligibly low probability of any _collision_ occurring.
 >